buildpacks/docs/content/docs/for-buildpack-authors/concepts/build-plan.md

 <!--more-->

+Before we dive into more details, let's explain the difference between three terms relevant to the concept of `build plan`.

+* First, the [build plan](https://github.com/buildpacks/spec/blob/main/buildpack.md#build-plan-toml) piece that is contributed by the buildpack during the `detect` phase.
+This piece is seen as the `build plan` from buildpack's perspective and is written to a temporary directory by the buildpack.

+* Second, the concatenation of all buildpacks contributions that passed `detect`, which is considered the true [build plan](https://github.com/buildpacks/spec/blob/main/platform.md#plantoml-toml) from the platform's perspective.
+This file usually gets written to the `<layers>` directory—unless the platform provided another path for it.

+* Finally, the build plan piece that is shown to the buildpack during the `build` phase that is referred to as the [buildpack plan](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-plan-toml).
+This file only contains dependencies that a buildpack is responsible for providing; however a buildpack may choose NOT to provide any of these dependencies, leaving that work for a future buildpack.
+The `buildpack plan` file is usually written to a temporary directory by the `lifecycle`.

 ## Example Build Plan (toml)

 In order to make contributions to the `Build Plan`, a `/bin/detect` executable MUST write entries to `<plan>` in two sections: `requires` and `provides`.
 The generated `plan.toml` file is usually added under the `<layers>`directory.